jrit/web-resource-inliner/README.md

 When true, inline stylesheet links unless they have an exclusion attribute (see inlineAttribute option).
 When false, exclude stylesheet links unless they have an inclusion attribute (see inlineAttribute option).
 When a number, inline stylesheet links only when the base64 content size is less than the number of KBs.

 #### `relativeTo`, string, default empty string
-Describes the path relationship between where html-resource-inline is running and what the relative paths in `fileContent` refer to.
+Describes the path relationship between where web-resource-inliner is running and what the relative paths in `fileContent` refer to.
 For example, the tests cases in this package are in `test/cases/` so their relative paths start by referring to that folder, but the root of this project and where `npm test` runs from is 2 folders up, so `relativeTo` is set to `test/cases/` in `test/spec.js`.

 #### `rebaseRelativeTo`, string, default empty string
 Describes the path relationship between CSS content and the context it will be loaded in.
 For example, when a CSS file contains `url(some-file.png)` and the file is moved from a location in a folder like `/css` to `/` then the path to the image needs to be changed to `url(css/some-file.png)`.
 In this case, `rebaseRelativeTo` would be `css`.
 You probably don't want to set this when you are using `html()`.